dev-academy-programme/a-day-in-the-life-book/javascript/README.md

 Once we've selected the elements we want to work with, one of the most powerful things we can do is modify the CSS classes on that element.
 We do this with the [`classList`](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) property of the element.
 The classes are defined in our CSS files and when we add and remove them on elements, the browser applies the style changes right away.

-For example, if we want add the `red` CSS class to the elements with the `item` class, we could do this:
+For example, if we want to add the `red` CSS class to the elements with the `item` class, we could do this:

 ```js
 document.addEventListener('DOMContentLoaded', function () {